rocknRol/max7219mat/README.md

 ![](https://raw.githubusercontent.com/rocknRol/max7219mat/master/img/dgr1.png)

-In userland the software can use this "ioctl" to select the module from 1 to 16 and "write" function to send data.
+In userland the software can to use the system call "ioctl" to select the module chosen (from 1 to 16) and to use the system call "write" to send datas that will be drawn.

 ## Graphic library in C language